NomisCZ/hlstatsx-community-edition-wiki/Home.md

 ---

-<h3 align="center">⚠️ We are currently working on documentation, so be patient. ⚠️</h3>
+<h3 align="center">⚠️ I'm currently working on documentation, so be patient. ⚠️</h3>

 ---